What are the 5 key stages needed for behavioural change? And how can they help you move on?

 If you are not ready and not committed then it simply won’t work.

-For the purpose of this blog, I’m going to use the above model of change because it’s one I used during management classes in university, so I’m fairly familiar with the concept.
+For the purpose of this post, I’m going to use the above model.
+It’s one I’ve used in the past during university, work, and, eventually, my own recovery.

-There are 5 main stages and during any of these phases, specifically with recovery from mental illness, relapse is always possible but not desirable.
+There are 5 main stages of behavioural change.
+During any of these phases, specifically with recovery from mental illness, relapse is always possible but not desirable.

 At this point, you’re aware of the problem and you’re thinking about taking steps to recovery.
 You may actively be seeking support at this point or you might not know where to turn in order to get the ball rolling.

 At this point in the game, stagnation is possible in that you have vague plans to recover but nothing is set in stone.
 You’ll just float in no man’s land for a while until you decide to either bite the bullet and enter treatment or remain the same.

 Stage 3: Preparation.